Living-with-machines/DeezyMatch/README.md

 `ranking_metric`: choices are `faiss` (used here, L2-norm distance), `cosine` (cosine similarity), `conf` (confidence as measured by DeezyMatch prediction outputs).

 :warning: In our experiments, `conf` was not a good metric to rank candidates.
-Consider using `faiss` or `cosine`.
+Consider using `faiss` or `cosine` instead.

 `selection_threshold`: changes according to the `ranking_metric`: